 • We are led by Deaf professionals in each of our service programs.

-• A full-time Communication Access Coordinator who is also a Certified Intrepreter
+• A full-time Communication Access coordinator who is also a certified ASL interpreter

-• Freelance Certified Intepreters available day and evening for trainings, meetings, social events, and individual needs
+• Freelance certified ASL interpreters available day and evening for trainings, meetings, social events, and individual needs

 • Communication access that is available equally to staff and consumers

 Video phones and TTYs are located in all Deaf program areas and key service sites.
-Blackberry devices are provided to all service programs, supervisors, and senior staff.
+Smart phones or tablets are provided to all service programs, supervisors, and senior staff.